 - U.S. Court of Appeals, Second Circuit

-SPEAKING ENGAGEMENTS & PRESENTATIONS
+SPEAKING ENGAGEMENTS & HONORS

 - “Advising New Ventures & Small Businesses,” Panelist, Brooklyn Law School Business Boot Camp, January 2022